ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-8-craven-battle.md

 - Determine destination and plan for the orb
 - Deal with consequences of breaking Chainlord contract
 - Find way to destroy or permanently secure cosmic horror artifact
 - Navigate as rogue agents with world-ending responsibility

+**GM Prompt for Players** (Geoff): "Where would you like to go?
+Think of places you would like to go" - players should consider potential destinations before next session

 ## Lore Updates